Urinary tract obstruction (urethral obstruction)

 • Shock

-Initially, repeated, unsuccessful attempts by the animal to urinate (stranguria) are observed.
-The animals typically assume the posture for urination but produce no urine or only drops.
+Urinary tract obstruction: Initially, repeated, unsuccessful attempts by the animal to urinate are observed (stranguria).
+The animals typically adopt the posture for urination but produce no urine or only drops of urine.
 This behavior is often accompanied by clear expressions of pain.
-Cats often meow pitifully during the attempt to urinate.
-Dogs whine or yelp.
+Cats often meow plaintively while trying to urinate.
+Dogs whine or howl.

-Affected animals also show an increased frequency of urination attempts (pollakiuria) and may seek unusual places to urinate.
-In cats, this often manifests as avoiding the litter box and instead trying to urinate in other areas of the home.
-Another characteristic symptom is intense licking in the genital area, indicating pain and discomfort.
+Affected animals also show an increased frequency of urination attempts (pollakiuria) and may seek out unusual places for urination.
+In cats, this often manifests in them avoiding the litter box and instead trying to urinate in other places in the apartment.
+Another characteristic Symptom is the intensive Licking in the genital area, which indicates Pain and discomfort.

 As the duration of the obstruction progresses, the general condition deteriorates rapidly.
-The animals become increasingly lethargic, refuse food and water, and may vomit.
-On palpation, the bladder is tightly filled, hard, and painful.
-With prolonged duration of the obstruction, systemic symptoms of uremia occur with dehydration, hypothermia or fever, tachycardia, and eventually clouding of consciousness leading to coma.
+The animals become increasingly lethargic, refuse food and water, and may show Vomiting.
+The bladder is palpably full, hard and painful on Palpation.
+If the obstruction lasts longer, systemic Symptoms of uremia occur with dehydration, hypothermia or Fever, tachycardia and finally clouding of consciousness up to Koma.

-In some animals, bloody urine (hematuria) may also be observed, indicating inflammation or injury to the urinary tract.
-In advanced cases, the high pressure in the bladder can lead to rupture, resulting in life-threatening uremia and peritonitis.
+In some animals, bloody urination (hematuria) can also be observed, which indicates Inflammatory conditions or injuries to the urinary tract.
+In advanced cases, the high pressure in the bladder can lead to a Rupture, which leads to life-threatening uremia and peritonitis.

-The symptoms of urinary tract obstruction always represent an absolute emergency and require immediate veterinary intervention, as death due to kidney failure and metabolic imbalances can occur within 24-48 hours if left untreated.
+The Symptoms of urinary tract obstruction always represent an absolute Emergency and require immediate veterinary intervention, as Death can occur within 24–48 hours due to renal failure and metabolic derailments if left untreated.

 First Aid